ikarus-project/ikarus/docs/website/02_examples/cantileverBeam.md

   KGlobal(dof, dof) = 1.0;
 }
 ```
-Finally, the system of equations are solved by using the solver type `#!cpp Ikarus::SolverTypeTag::d_LDLT`.
+Finally, the system of equations is solved by using the solver type `#!cpp Ikarus::SolverTypeTag::d_LDLT`.
 For more
-details on the solver types, refer the [documentation](../01_framework/solvers.md).
+details on the solver types, refer to the [documentation](../01_framework/solvers.md).
-For post-processing, the deformed configuration of the beam can be plotted using the following function shown here in the example:
+For post-processing, the deformed configuration of the beam can be plotted using the following function, shown here in the example:
 ```cpp
 void plotDeformedTimoschenkoBeam(auto &gridView, auto &basis, auto &d_glob, double EI, double GA, double L, double F);
 ```
-This function uses the plotting features from [Matlab](https://de.mathworks.com/products/matlab.html).
+This function uses the plotting features of [Matlab](https://de.mathworks.com/products/matlab.html).

 ## Takeaways

 - `#!cpp Dune::OneDGrid` can be used to create one-dimensional grids.
-- Grids and quadrature rules from Dune can be directly incorporated within the Ikarus framework.
+- Grids and quadrature rules from Dune can be directly incorporated into the Ikarus framework.
 - A composite basis can be used to have different ansatz functions for different degrees of freedom.
 - Solvers from the Eigen library can be used to solve the linear system of equations.
 - `localBasis` functions can be used to evaluate the ansatz functions and its derivatives.